tencent cloud

 }

-First, check if the IP and port of the Kafka cluster can be connected normally.
-If not, resolve the connection issues first.
+First, check if the Kafka cluster's IP and port can be connected normally.
+If not, resolve the communication issue first.

-Next, verify the correct configuration of the access point and whether the version matches the broker version.
-Send demo according to the best practices.
+Next, check whether the access point is correctly configured and whether the version matches the Broker version.
+You can refer to the sending demo in the practical tutorial.